userver-framework/userver/scripts/docs/en/userver/redis.md

 @snippet storages/redis/client_redistest.cpp Sample Redis Cancel request

-Redis driver does not gurantee that the cancelled request was not executed by the server.
+Redis driver does not guarantee that the cancelled request was not executed by the server.